Go

 - No prior Go experience required (some programming background helpful)

-Welcome to Go Basics in 30 Days!
+Welcome to Go Fundamentals!

 Why Learn Go?